 World Cultures galleries reopening

-The museum is working on an exciting development programme which will make the World Cultures galleries fresher, brighter, lighter and even more engaging.
-The refurbishment also includes a new family area inspired by the galleries and the cultures they represent which will open end of May.
+The museum has worked on an exciting development programme which will make the World Cultures galleries fresher, brighter, lighter and even more engaging.
+The refurbishment also includes a new family area inspired by the galleries and the cultures they represent.

 Camilla Hampshire, Museum Manager, said, “People will be able to see many more objects, including several which have not previously been displayed.
 These include an incredibly rare shrine drum from Central Africa and a number of high-status items acquired by colonial traders such as Richard Dennett, which enable us to explore the stories of our colonial past, both good and bad.